blackyoshi21825/Tesseract/README.txt

 10. BitWise Operaters
-    -The BitWise operators are &(AND), |(OR), ^(XOR), and ~(NOT) -These do not behave like regular booleans, but they return values instead of 1(true) or 0(false) -For example, 5 & 3 returns 1(NOT TRUE BY THE WAY), because 5 is 101 in binary, and 3 is 011 -Then, each digit is compared with AND, and then the outputted value is 001, which is one in binary.
+    -The BitWise operators are &(AND), |(OR), ^(XOR), and ~(NOT) -These do not behave like regular booleans, but they return values instead of 1(true) or 0(false) -For example, 5 & 3 returns 1(NOT BOOLEAN TRUE BY THE WAY), because 5 is 101 in binary, and 3 is 011 -Then, each digit is compared with AND, and then the outputted value is 001, which is one in binary.

 11.Implementation Notes